kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 code elements: statements, expressions, variables, annotations, etc.

-Left-clicking on an AST element selects it globally: many other components react to this selection and shows information related to the selected element.
+Left-clicking on an AST element selects it globally: many other components react to this selection and show information related to the selected element.
 Some components even react when an element is hovered over by the mouse.